 High-purity alumina (HPA) is a processed premium non-metallurgical alumina product characterised by its purity level – i.e. 99.99% (4N), 99.999% (5N).
 The market price, application and performance of HPA varies widely according to its degree of purity.

 Increasing adoption of LED bulbs over traditional bulbs coupled with technological advancements drives the world HPA market.
 In addition, increasing investment in end use industries drives the world market for HPA.
-However, factors such as increasing HPA prices and presence of alternate treatment technologies are expected to hamper the market growth.

 These product sectors are all high-end markets that are expected to show continued strong year on year growth.